How to move around and set the size of your locator map

 How to rotate a map

 By default, all our maps have north at the top.
-But sometimes your markers would fit better in your final map format if you'd rotate the map.
-To do so, bring your mouse pointer in the map, then press the control key on your keyboard (it might be marked "ctrl"; or "strg" in German) and move your pressed mouse to the left and right.
+But sometimes your markers would fit better in your final map format if you rotated the map.
+To do so, bring your mouse pointer in the map, then press the control key on your keyboard (it might be marked "ctrl," or "strg" in German) and move your pressed mouse to the left and right.
 You can also specify degrees between -180 and 180 by which your map should be rotated:

-- 0 degree means that north is at the top.
+- 0 degrees means that north is at the top.

 - 180 degree or -180 degrees will bring north to the bottom and south to the top.